Multi-Robot Cooperative Socially-Aware Navigation Using Multi-Agent Reinforcement Learning: Experiments And Results

 \subsubsection{Training Details}

 All the aforementioned algorithms are trained using the same set of environmental hyperparameters.
 However, the network parameters are configured according to their original papers.
-Specifically, SAMARL, SAMRL-SRNN and SAMARL-PPO are trained over a total of $1\times10^4$ episodes, with a learning rate of $5\times10^{-4}$ for both the actor and critic networks.
-Other main parameters include PPO-epoch: 15, mini-batch size: 1, gain: 0.01, clip: 0.2, entropy coefficient: 0.01.
-For additional environment parameters and MAPPO details, please refer to our website.
+Specifically, SAMARL, SAMRL-SRNN and SAMARL-PPO are trained over a total of $1\times10^7$ timesteps, with a learning rate of $5\times10^{-4}$ for both the actor and critic networks.
+Other main parameters include PPO-epoch: 5, mini-batch size: 1, gain: 0.01, clip: 0.2, entropy coefficient: 0.01.